Brochures: Press Kit - Lyrics - Cover repertoire

 "A Horse with No Name" is a song written by Dewey Bunnell, and originally recorded by the band America.
 It was the band's first and most successful single, released in late 1971 in Europe and early 1972 in the US, and topping the charts in several countries.

-"Hotel California" is the title song from the Eagles' album of the same name and was released as a single in February 1977.
-It is one of the best-known songs of the album-oriented rock era.
 The song is an allegory about hedonism, self-destruction, and greed in the music industry of the late 1970s.
 Some Christian evangelists alleged that "Hotel California" referred to a San Francisco hotel purchased by Anton LaVey and converted into the Church of Satan.
 Other rumors suggested that the Hotel California was the Camarillo State Mental Hospital.

 an American popular song and jazz standard by Jimmy McHugh (music) and Dorothy Fields (lyrics).
 The song was introduced by Adelaide Hall at Les Ambassadeurs Club in New York in January 1928 and covered since by numerous artists like the Mills Brothers, Louis Armstrong.